woodp/architecture-center/docs/guide/design-principles/redundancy.md

 ![](./images/load-balancing.svg)

-**Replicate databases.** Use a database solution that supports replication and failover, such as [SQL Server Always On Availability Groups][sql-always-on] or [Apache Cassandra][cassandra].
+**Replicate databases.** Use a database solution that supports replication and failover, such as [SQL Server Always On Availability Groups][sql-always-on].
 Managed services such as Azure SQL Database and DocumentDB provide replication as a built-in feature.

 **Deploy to more than one region.** For the highest availability, deploy the application to more than one region.
 That way, in the rare case when a problem affects an entire region, the application can fail over to another region.
 The following diagram shows a multi-region application that uses Azure Traffic Manager to handle failover.